darealshinji/gendlopen/README.md

 Limitations:
  * auto-loading only works on functions
- * auto-loading does not work on functions with variable arguments
+ * auto-loading functions with variable arguments require GNU builtins (C only) and inlining
  * any type declaration more complicated than a function pointer will not be recognized